WICG/file-system-access/EXPLAINER.md

   managers, music managers/media players, or even drawing/publishing apps that want access to the raw font files for all fonts on the system.

+But even though we'd like to design the API to eventually enable all these use cases, initially we'd almost certainly be shipping a very limited API surface with limited capabilities.

 ## Non-goals

 At least for now out of scope is access to the full file system, subscribing to